atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```

 ### Plotting amount of calories burned based on Day of the week
+We already know that users are more active in the Afternoon, but what day are they the most active?
 ```{r}
 ggplot(hourly_steps_cal, aes(day, calories, fill = day)) +
 geom_bar(position = "dodge", stat = "identity") +
 labs(x=NULL, title="Calories burned per day", fill="Day")
 ```
 ![image](https://user-images.githubusercontent.com/104981673/199958029-dd530a92-bf6c-4478-baa4-685d9c8fc8d3.png)

 ### Plotting amount of total steps taken each Day